Medications for Depression

 Some antidepressants may have up to 37% of men experiencing erectile dysfunction, while others may have less of an impact.
 A doctor should be able to outline the potential risks of the antidepressant prescribed for you.
 Talk to your doctor about what you can do to mitigate risks, and have a plan to monitor and make changes if needed.

 You think antidepressants will change who you are

-The goal of using antidepressants is to improve your ability to function and alleviate your symptoms, so that you feel more like yourself.
+The goal of using antidepressants is to improve our ability to function and alleviate our symptoms, so that we feel more like ourselves.

 You know a particular medication didn’t work for a friend, so why try it?

 Everyone reacts slightly differently to certain medications.
-It is often an informed trial and error process to find the right medication or combination that works best for you.
+It is often an informed trial and error process to find the right medication or combination that works best for us.

 Common Side Effects

 There are many different types of drugs used in the treatment of depression.
 This can include selective serotonin reuptake inhibitors (SSRIs), atypical antidepressants, tricyclic antidepressants (TCAs), and monoamine oxidase inhibitors (MAOIs).
 While each class of drugs tends to have a particular set of unique side effects, there are side effects that are common to most classes of drugs.
 These include: dry mouth, drowsiness, nausea, trouble sleeping, weight gain, and decreased or loss of sex drive.

 Side-effects of SSRIs and atypical antidepressants